idanshemesh/Apache-NIFI/CSRF/README.md

-# AppacheNIFI - CSRF Token
+# Apache NIFI - CSRF Token

 This flowfile show how to use [CSRF Token](https://en.wikipedia.org/wiki/Cross-site_request_forgery) authentication. using cache services, to reduce the number of authentication requests.